tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

     <img src="/img/post/82-05.jpg">
 </figure>

+The goal of an exercise like this is not necessarily to come up with _one_ solution or the _right_ solution.
+Offsites like this are great for generating new ideas or building the foundation for more creative thinking in the future.

 ### Execution

-Ideas mean nothing unless executed well so we had to follow up on our retrospective and offsite.
-We used our next Product Round-table (our weekly sync with our Product Designers) to break out into groups and turn all of our solutions into projects.
+Ideas mean nothing unless executed well.
+We used our next Product Round-table (our weekly meeting with our Product Designers) to break out into groups and turn all of our proposed solutions into projects.
 We used Github, a tool everyone already knows and uses for project tracking, to hold most of the information.

 Each group was asked to write briefs similar to what we use for our Product projects and create implementation plans on how we would approach it.
 Lastly, owners were assigned to each step of their plans and we track progress similar to how we track progress with other projects in the company.